Mental Health Facilities Pasco County, FL

 Gulf Coast Jewish Fam/community Services Darlington Rtf

 Gulf Coast Jewish Fam/community Services Darlington Rtf is a mental health treatment center in Pasco County, FL, located at 3142 Darlington Road, 34691 zip code area.
 Gulf Coast Jewish Fam/community Services Darlington Rtf provides residential treatment.
-Gulf Coast Jewish Fam/community Services Darlington Rtf offers trauma therapy, cognitive behavioral therapy and psychotropic medication to young adults, adults and seniors 65 or older.
-Gulf Coast Jewish Fam/community Services Darlington Rtf also supports people with serious mental illness, seniors or older adults and people requiring dual diagnosis treatment.
-Additional services at Gulf Coast Jewish Fam/community Services Darlington Rtf consist of case management, suicide prevention services and integrated primary care services.
+Gulf Coast Jewish Fam/community Services Darlington Rtf offers group therapy, dialectical behavior therapy and individual psychotherapy to seniors 65 or older, adults and young adults.
+Gulf Coast Jewish Fam/community Services Darlington Rtf also supports seniors or older adults, people requiring dual diagnosis treatment and people with serious mental illness.
+Additional services at Gulf Coast Jewish Fam/community Services Darlington Rtf consist of psychosocial rehabilitation services, suicide prevention services and integrated primary care services.

 Morton Plant North Bay Recov Center Pediatric Unit

-Morton Plant North Bay Recov Center Pediatric Unit is a mental health clinic in Pasco County, Florida, located at 21808 State Road 54, 33549 zip code.
-Morton Plant North Bay Recov Center Pediatric Unit offers hospital inpatient treatment.
-Morton Plant North Bay Recov Center Pediatric Unit provides cognitive behavioral therapy, group therapy and couples/family therapy to children / adolescents.
-Some other services provided by Morton Plant North Bay Recov Center Pediatric Unit include illness management and recovery, suicide prevention services and diet and exercise counseling.
+Morton Plant North Bay Recov Center Pediatric Unit is a mental health treatment clinic in Pasco County, Florida, located at 21808 State Road 54, 33549 zip code.
+Morton Plant North Bay Recov Center Pediatric Unit provides hospital inpatient treatment.
+Morton Plant North Bay Recov Center Pediatric Unit provides activity therapy, group therapy and couples/family therapy to children / adolescents.
+Additional services provided by Morton Plant North Bay Recov Center Pediatric Unit consist of illness management and recovery, suicide prevention services and diet and exercise counseling.

 J A Haley Vamc New Port Richey Opc

-J A Haley Vamc New Port Richey Opc is a mental health clinic in Pasco County, FL, located at 9912 Little Road, 34654.
-J A Haley Vamc New Port Richey Opc provides outpatient treatment and telemedicine/telehealth.
-J A Haley Vamc New Port Richey Opc offers behavior modification, individual psychotherapy and dialectical behavior therapy to seniors 65 or older, adults and young adults.
-J A Haley Vamc New Port Richey Opc also supports people with HIV or AIDS, LGBT and seniors or older adults.
-Additional services offered at J A Haley Vamc New Port Richey Opc include education services, family psychoeducation and suicide prevention services.
+J A Haley Vamc New Port Richey Opc is a mental health facility in Pasco County, FL, located at 9912 Little Road in the 34654 zip code.
+J A Haley Vamc New Port Richey Opc provides telemedicine/telehealth and outpatient treatment.
+J A Haley Vamc New Port Richey Opc provides group therapy, cognitive behavioral therapy and dialectical behavior therapy to adults, seniors 65 or older and young adults.
+J A Haley Vamc New Port Richey Opc also supports people with Alzheimer's or dementia, patients with eating disorders and people with trauma.
+Additional services offered by J A Haley Vamc New Port Richey Opc consist of integrated primary care services, suicide prevention services and assertive community treatment.

 Frequently Asked Questions About Mental Health Treatment in Pasco County, FL